moshix/UTS/README.md

 Installation
 ============

-Make it visible as a 3330 DASD to VM/370 and crate a direcotry entry for UTS like this: (will provide when I find the directory statmeent)
+Make it visible as a <b> 3330</b> DASD to VM/370 and crate a direcotry entry for UTS like this: (will provide when I find the directory statmeent)

 VM/370 Directory Entry